Neutron Activation Calculator - HELP

 - for radionuclides: half-life, specific activity, possible parent nuclides, decay products with branching ratios and decay type.

-Note that stable end-products of decay series are not listed, and note that only alpha and beta decays are listed: in addition, each decay emits gamma radiation.
+Note that only alpha and beta decays are listed: in addition, each decay emits gamma radiation.

 - for any nuclides: thermal neutron activation cross sections (1 barn = 10-24 cm2).